guidemetothemoon/learning-resources/README.md

-# certification-resources
+# Learning Resources
-This repository contains all help material like notes, scripts, useful links to external resources ++ that has helped me to acquire respective certifications.
+This repository contains learning material and recommendations both related to certifications I've acquired myself or reosurces that have proved being useful in my tech journey.